location icon

 How much you should invest in your pension plan each month depends primarily on your pension ambitions.
 When to retire and how comfortably.
 Our calculator translates that, together with life expectations, into a pension gap and shows the impact of different options on the amount you then need to invest.

-Especially if you choose an investment property or own home your initial investment will need to be of a minimum size.
+Especially if you choose an investment property or own a home, your initial investment will need to be of a minimum size.
 We show you how much, and you can evaluate if those options are so attractive that you will save for several years and then go for these choices.

-Basically, there are two types of real estate ownership: owner-occupied residential property or rented investment property.
+Basically, there are two types of real estate ownership: owner-occupied residential property and rented investment property.

 Both can contribute to a financially secure future.

-• A home that you live in yourself saves you on monthly rent payments till the end of time.
-This is a big benefit as rents normally increase every year, and it is hard to find an investment that offsets this other than real estate.
-For e.g. stocks are volatile and annuities come with huge implicit costs.
+• A home that you live in yourself saves you on monthly rent payments until the end of time.
+This is a big benefit as rents normally increase every year, and it isn't easy to find an investment that offsets this other than real estate.
+For example, stocks are volatile, and annuities come with huge implicit costs.
 Moreover, you can bequeath your use or use it for loans.

 • With a property that you rent out, you can benefit from a stable and growing income, especially once your mortgage is paid off.
 You can also sell it or borrow against it for further investments.